-- (b) Amendments and interpretations which are relevant to the Fund but not yet effective and have not been early adopted are as follows: (continued) - (i) Financial year beginning on/after 1 October 2020 (continued) - The Conceptual Framework for Financial Reporting ("Framework") (effective 1 January 2020) (continued)
+- (a) The Fund has applied the following amendments and interpretations for the first time for the financial year beginning on 1 October 2020: (continued) - The conceptual Framework for Financial Reporting ("Framework") (effective 1 January 2020) (continued)

-Key changes include:
+Key changes include: (continued)

-- increasing the prominence of stewardship in the objective of financial reporting - reinstating prudence as a component of neutrality - defining a reporting entity, which may be a legal entity, or a portion of an entity - revising the definitions of an asset and a liability - removing the probability threshold for recognition and adding guidance on derecognition - adding guidance on different measurement basis, and - stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.
+- stating that profit or loss is the primary performance indicator and that, in principle, income and expenses in other comprehensive income should be recycled where this enhances the relevance or faithful representation of the financial statements.

-No changes will be made to any of the current accounting standards.
-However, entities that rely on the Framework in determining their accounting policies for transactions, events or conditions that are not otherwise dealt with under the accounting standards will need to apply the revised Framework from 1 October 2020.
+No changes are made to any of the current accounting standards.
+However, entities that rely on the Framework in determining their accounting policies for transactions, events or conditions that are not otherwise dealt with under the accounting standards have to apply the revised Framework from 1 October 2020.